Macmillan's work in primary care

 We will also be reviewing the learning from the collective pilots to consider how we can ensure that all practice nurses have the opportunity to develop their confidence and skills in supporting people with cancer.

 Macmillan is delighted to be working in partnership with GP Update Limited to develop a one day cancer course for busy GPs.
-This course builds on the clinical update courses already delivered by GP Update.
-We worked together to pilot and test four courses during 2012, which were attended by over 300 GPs.
-We will be piloting a further series of courses in the summer of 2013.
+This course builds on the clinical update courses already delivered by GP Update to give GPs the knowledge and inspiration they need to prevent, screen and diagnose cancer.
+For more information on this course, please visit the GP Update website.

 GPs and cancer care: it’s not all diagnosis and death

 Collaborative work with Dying Matters

 Macmillan is pleased to have developed a partnership with The National Council for Palliative Care (NCPC) to develop and deliver the Dying Matters communication skills training for GPs.
 This work builds on the earlier successful Dying Matters pilots to which Macmillan GPs contributed.

 In 2013 we are holding a series of workshops across the UK for GPs in ‘Initiating conversations on end of life issues’ and also training GPs as facilitators to run the same workshops which help to improve the confidence and skills of GPs in having sensitive conversations with people in their care.